devartgr/joomla-devart-widgets/README.md

 The component, module, and content plugin do not register their own update servers.

-Existing sites should install the `1.9.1` package ZIP once.
+Existing sites should install a `1.9.1` or later package ZIP once.
 Later versions are found by Joomla Update.
 If leftover DevArt Widgets update-site rows remain after install, use Rebuild Update Sites.

 ---